Felixdiamond/Cl0udconnect/README.md

 - Meeting creation: Users can create a new meeting and generate a unique link to share with other participants.
 - Joining meetings: Participants can join a meeting by clicking on the link shared by the meeting host.
 - Video and audio conferencing: Participants can communicate with each other using video and audio conferencing.
-- Screen sharing: Participants can share their screens with others during the meeting.
 - Chat: Participants can use the chat feature to send text messages to other participants.
-- Recording: Meetings can be recorded and saved for future reference.

 ## Installation